alchemy-fr/phrasea/README.md

-# Phrasea services
+# phrasea services

-Welcome to the mono-repository of Phrasea micro-services!
+Welcome to the mono-repository of Phrasea services!
 This repository contains all the services to facilitate development but each group of services can be deployed alone.

 ## Setup